Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Federal Enforcement Data — ZIP 32259

 In the humid summer of 2023, a business dispute between two Saint Johns companies escalated from heated negotiations to formal arbitration, ultimately testing the resilience of local entrepreneurship and arbitration processes.
-This is the story of Sarah Miller, owner of Miller Tech Solutions, and Crestview Construction LLC, led by James Hollis.
+This is the story of the claimant, owner of a local business, led by the claimant.

-It began in January 2023 when Miller Tech Solutions signed a contract to provide specialized IT infrastructure upgrades for Crestview’s new headquarters in the 32259 area.
+It began in January 2023 when Miller the claimant signed a contract to provide specialized IT infrastructure upgrades for Crestview’s new headquarters in the 32259 area.
 The deal was valued at $325,000, with a timeline of completion by June 30, 2023.

 Initial progress was promising, but by April, Crestview started to express concerns over delays and alleged subpar equipment.
 Sarah disputed these claims, emphasizing that unexpected supply chain disruptions had delayed certain critical components—specifically proprietary servers sourced internationally.
 Despite providing detailed supply invoices and status updates, the tension grew.